BuiAnh12/Parking_management_systems/README.md

 1. Create a folder named `model` in the root directory.
 2. Add the `yolov8m.pt` file into the `model` folder.
+3. Create the `.env` file to the root and add EMAIL_APP_ACCOUNT and EMAIL_APP_PASSWORD
-3. Install all required libraries by running: pip install -r requirements.txt
+4. Install all required libraries by running: pip install -r requirements.txt
-4. Run `device.py` to start the stream.
+5. Run `device.py` to start the stream.
-5. Finally, run `main.py` to start the application and enjoy!
+6. Finally, run `main.py` to start the application and enjoy!

 ### Note:
 There is a known bug with the stream selection.
 If the stream does not pop up after selection, try selecting a different option to make it work.
-Also there is just human_detection is working other model handle will be update later
+Also, there is just human_detection is working other model handle will be updated later

 ## 5. Troubleshooting